bmrb-io/BMRB-API/README.md

 and results that match any of the specified atom ids will be returned.
 You may use `*` as a wildcard to match 0 or more characters. (e.g. HB* to get all HBx hydrogens.
 Don't use H* or C* - instead use atom_type=H or atom_type=C as they will be much faster.)
-* `comp_id` The residue as a 3 letter code.
+* `comp_id` The residue as a 3-letter code.
 You may specify this parameter multiple times and results that match any of the specified residues will be returned.
 * `shift` A specific chemical shift to search for.
 Uses a default threshold of .03.
 You may specify this parameter multiple times and results that match any of the specified chemical shifts will be returned.
 * `threshold` Only has meaning in conjunction with `shift`.
 Specifies the search threshold for a shift.
+Inclusive.
+* `ph` Specify one or more times to limit your search to chemical shifts measured at the specific ph(s).
+* `ph_threshold` Specify the threshold for the pH search.
+Default is 0 - an exact match.
+* `temperature` Specify one or more times to limit your search to chemical shifts measured at the specific temperature(s).
+* `temperature_threshold` Specify the threshold for the temperature search.
+Default is 0 - an exact match.
 * `database` The database to search.
 Macromolecules or metabolomics.
-* `conditions` Set this parameter to any value and two additional columns will be
+* `dictionary_result` Set to `true` to get the results as a list of key->value mappings (a list of dictionaries) rather than as a list of keys and an array of values.
+This representation uses significantly more data, and will as a result be slower to fetch, but may be slightly easier to work with.
-returned: the pH and the temperature in kelvin associated with the chemical shift.
+* `conditions` Removed.
+Both the pH and the temperature are now included with the results and this parameter is no longer needed.
-If those values are not available they will be returned as null.

 Examples: